NiamhGillespie/Final-year-project/timelog.md

 ### 25 Feb 2024
 * *4 hours* Finished writing non-functional requirements section and began working on design section.
 Also create a high level system architecture diagram.

+### 26 Feb 2024
+* *3.5 hours* More work on design section - researched differences between REST and SOAP APIs and more about system architecture.